East Kent Schools Together

 East Kent presents a diversity of economic, social and educational backgrounds for schoolchildren.
 When pupils and staff collaborate across schools, by sharing resources and exchanging experiences, there can be huge mutual benefits, especially for disadvantaged children.

-The King's School provides a range of ongoing pro bono support (HR, finance etc) to the EKST organisation (charitably incorporated).
+The King's School provides a range of ongoing pro bono support (HR, finance etc) to the EKST organisation (charitably incorporated), and takes a lead a number of outreach events with EKST schools and CCCU (Canterbury Christchurch University)

 - Raising aspirations: Pupils' achievements and prospects are improved when schools collaborate.
 We are looking to enrich teaching and learning by forging strong relationships and sharing professional practice amongst colleagues.